tmcgilchrist/ghuntley/content/live.md

 Subs and Bits are also greatly appreciated.
 Anyway, thanks for any support you can offer if you decide to - Geoffrey Huntley

+# security

+I use a seperate windows account for broadcasting and I'm always running an application that I wrote that detects which application is in focus and it will automatically switch the feed to a "privacy scene" if need be to aide with protecting against accidental disclosure of secrets.
+If you believe there has been inadvertent disclosure of secrets please [contact with me] (/contact) .
+I'll put your name in the end show credits and send you a thankyou present in the mail - if you so desire.

 # operational safety

 The 20th of December will go down as an iconic day in history.
 Robert E. Kelly, a political science professor at Pusan National University in South Korea, was explaining the ramifications of the impeachment of South Korea President Park Geun-hye live on the BBC in March when his two young children made their on-air debut.
 The clip quickly went viral and Kelly and his wife Kim Jung-A were soon [the focus of media around the world](https://www.usatoday.com/story/news/nation-now/2017/12/20/bbc-dad-robert-kelly-thought-his-career-over-after-kids-hilariously-interrupted-live-interview/968226001/).